syci/seafile_custom_css_green/README.md

 The Seafile server comes with a standard template that does not look bad, but does not like everyone.
 This can be changed by overwriting desired parts of the template with own values.

 With the ***custom.css*** from this repository, the default color **orange** of the elements is changed to **green**.

-**NOTE 1:** The icons for folders are not changed and still have the color orange.
-I'm currently looking for a way to change the folder icon color so that the changes will be kept within a server update.

-**NOTE 2:** ***custom.css*** tested with Seafile Server 6.0.7

 ## Installation